userfrosting/UserFrosting/docker/README.md

 After you complete the basic steps for initializing a new UserFrosting project:

 1. Copy `app/sprinkles/sprinkles.example.json` to `app/sprinkles/sprinkles.json`
-2. Run `composer install` to install all composer modules.
+2. Run `docker-compose run composer install` to install all composer modules.
 3. Run `npm install` to install all npm modules.
 4. Run `npm run uf-assets-install` to generate static assets.
 5. Run `chmod 777 app/{logs,cache,sessions}` to fix file permissions for web server.
 (NOTE: File